 For centuries, flax seeds have been prized for their commercial uses and health-enhancing properties.
 Nowadays, flax seeds are emerging as a “superfood” well appreciated for their rich content of Omega 3s and protein.

-From the nutritional point of view and flavor-wise, flax seeds are a worthy replacement for sesame seeds.
+From a nutritional point of view and flavor-wise, flax seeds are a worthy replacement for sesame seeds.

 For the best nutritional benefits, use ground flax seeds because the whole flax seeds are difficult to digest.
 Here a problem arises, the ground flax seeds and whole sesame seeds vary in color and texture.
 Still, flax seeds add to your dishes a flavor similar to sesame seeds.